nikitaapraj/weather-api/weather-api-docs/stations.md

 ## Required parameters

-`{gridId}`: The three letter ID for the weather office.
+`{gridId}`: The three letter ID for the observation station.
 Must be all caps.
 For example, `BOX` for Boston, MA.

 `{gridX}`: X axis of the grid where the location is.
 For example, `71`.